How to get web design clients quickly (6 pro tips)

 So go create your account, showcase your work, pricing, and specifications, bid on projects, and wait for the phone to ring (or notification to pop).
 You can also use tools like LinkedIn’s recruitment platform, Behance or AwesomeWeb.

-All that’ll be left for you to do after that is
+All that’ll be left for you to do after that is create amazing proposals for your clients to get the ball rolling.

-5. Take advantage of content marketing
+5. Use content marketing

 To get started with content marketing, you first need a good website to host all your content, services and portfolio.
-A great way to get it in minutes is to use
+A great way to get it in minutes is to use Duda; its builder is made specifically to help you

-Duda; its builder is made specifically to help you save time and create powerful and beautiful websites.
+save time and create powerful and beautiful websites.

 Build the perfect agency website right away that’ll bring customers straight to your door, then get started with these content marketing tips.